scionproto/scion/doc/ColibriDesign.rst

     \sigma_B = \text{MAC}_{K_B}(InputData)

 That static MAC does not change with the payload of the packet.
-We will communicate each of the :math:`\sigma_B` for each *B* part of the path to the source of the reservation *A*, in the reservation setup process, but encrypted only for *A*, e.g. with the public AS certificate.
+We will communicate each of the :math:`\sigma_B` for each AS *B* part of the path, to AS *A* (the source of the reservation), in the reservation setup process, but encrypted only for *A*, e.g. with the public AS key or using DRKey.
 The AS *A* will store these static MAC results as keys to use in the per-packet MAC computation.